-A twentieth-century U.S. historian and historian of U.S. philanthropy, I am currently writing a book tentatively titled From Tuskegee to Myrdal.
-It traces how and why leading American foundations initiated the process of transforming themselves from advocates of segregated education for black Americans to becoming core institutions of the postwar civil rights struggle in the United States.
-The subsequent project will continue the chronology of this first book manuscript and explore what big philanthropy meant by advocating racial equality in the United States during the later half of the twentieth century.
+A twentieth-century U.S. historian and historian of U.S. philanthropy, I am currently writing a book on the institutional roots of Gunnar Myrdal's An American Dilemma (1944).
+It traces how and why the Carnegie Corporation financed this study of black Americans, and how Myrdal's analysis of American race relations related to these funders' intentions.
+My subsequent book project will continue the chronology of this first and explore what big philanthropy-- Carnegie Corporation along with Rockefeller and Ford Foundations-- meant by advocating racial equality in the United States during the later half of the twentieth century.

 I am an Assistant Professor of History at Clemson University.
 During the 2016-2018 academic years, I am on a research sabbatical to complete this two-part project.
 The sabbatical is made possible by an Andrew Carnegie Fellowship from Carnegie Corporation of New York.

 My parents immigrated to Miami from Havana as teenagers in the late 1960s; and little over a decade later, I was born.
 At sixteen, I moved up 'North', and since then, have analyzed what it means for a minority group member such as myself to be an equal participant of the national community.
 Research into the African American experience not only has provided me with counsel, but with the greatest historical context for understanding majority-minority group dynamics in the United States.